microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 ```

 ## Troubleshooting
-If you run into trouble, you can find some troubleshooting instructions at the bottom of the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi).
+Find tips in the Troubleshooting section of the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi).